Active8-BV/crypto_task/README.md

 Scalable so it can be used in a webcluster with a couchdb cluster.

-Works in conjunction with crypto_taskworker
+Works in conjunction with https://github.com/erikdejonge/crypto_taskworker

 License
 ===========